HugoFernandes2343/LAPR4_2017-2018/README.md

 | **5**  |																				|																				|																				|																				|  																			|

-# 5. How to Use These README.md Type of Files
+# X. How to Use These README.md Type of Files

 All documentation about the project should be included in readme.MD files in the repository.